stefanoslig/blog/_posts/working-with-state-machines-part-2.md

 How we can create a statechart with this configuration can be found in the [documentation](https://xstate.js.org/docs/) of the XState project.
 An example implementation in Angular can be found on this [Github project](https://github.com/stefanoslig/xstate-angular-demo).

 We can already see the benefits of this approach.
-Every time the BA or the developer makes a change at the editor, this change automatically is applied in the actual implementation of the nusiness logic in the codebase and vice versa.
+Every time the BA or the developer makes a change at the editor, this change automatically is applied in the actual implementation of the business logic in the codebase and vice versa.
 Every time the BA creates a diagram in the editor, at the same moment he creates the documentation.
-In reality he creates a shared visual language, a common source of truth for the whole team.
+In reality he creates a shared visual language, a common source of truth for the bussines logic for the whole team.

 ## What about the QA?

+We created a source of truth for the whole team.
+We saw how we can do this by using the Stately editor(BA perspective) and the XState library which translates the output of the editor to a state machine (developer perspective).
+But what about the QA people?
+Apart from having a better understanding of the business logic because of the visual representation of the business logic, do they benefit in any other way?

+The main problem the QA engineers have in a dev team is how to keep up to date the testing scenarios with the actaul implementation and with the user story.
+We already saw how this problem is solved between the BA and the devs.
+For the QA, we can do exactly the same thing due to another package in the XState project ([xstate-test](https://github.com/statelyai/xstate/tree/main/packages/xstate-test)).
+We can use the same source of truth, the configuration of the state machine, to create all the possible test scenarios automatically since we can define deterministically all the possible paths (**all the possible user actions - behaviour**) that can be followed in the state machine.